-- 13Given the large number of products that potentially satisfy these basic requirements, the regulators indicated that they would prioritise assessing the case for mandatory central clearing based on: - (a) the relative systemic importance of the product;
+Given the large number of products that potentially satisfy these basic 13 requirements, the regulators indicated that they would prioritise assessing the case for mandatory central clearing based on:

-- (b) whether the product is already under a clearing obligation in another jurisdiction; - (c) whether the product is designed as a deliberate attempt to avoid a clearing obligation; and - (d) the degree to which the efficiency, integrity and stability of financial markets would be enhanced by centrally clearing a particular product class (based on its characteristics, the level of trading activity, and the profile of participation in the market). - 14 For each product identified and prioritised through this process, the case for imposing a clearing requirement will focus on the incremental benefits and costs of such a mandate, relative to allowing the market to transition to central clearing on a voluntary basis, in response to private or other regulatory incentives.
-This involves consideration of: - (a) the extent to which market participants are already centrally clearing that product; - (b) the availability or accessibility of central clearing of that product for different types of Australian market participants, whether as direct participants or as clients; - (c) whether participants have already established appropriate commercial and operational arrangements with CCPs or whether such arrangements are still under negotiation for particular types of participants; and - (d) evidence of commercial pressure or regulatory incentives to centrally clear that product. - When a product is subject to an overseas mandate, the following three factors will have a significant bearing on the case for mandatory clearing: - (a) the likelihood of regulatory arbitrage, which may arise in the absence of broadly harmonised requirements across jurisdictions; - (b) any unintended consequences arising from the structure of the Australian market when Australian participants are subject to a mandate overseas but not in Australia; and - (c) the effect on other jurisdictions' assessment of the equivalence or comparability of the Australian regime. - Applying this approach to the Australian OTC derivatives market, the regulators advised the Minister to consider determining interest rate derivatives denominated in: - (a) Australian dollars; - (b) US dollars; - (c) euros; - © Australian Securities and Investments Commission December 2021
+- the relative systemic importance of the product; (a) - (b) whether the product is already under a clearing obligation in another jurisdiction; - (c) whether the product is designed as a deliberate attempt to avoid a clearing obligation; and - the degree to which the efficiency, integrity and stability of financial (d) markets would be enhanced by centrally clearing a particular product class (based on its characteristics, the level of trading activity, and the profile of participation in the market).

+For each product identified and prioritised through this process, the case for imposing a clearing requirement will focus on the incremental benefits and costs of such a mandate, relative to allowing the market to transition to central clearing on a voluntary basis, in response to private or other regulatory incentives.
+This involves consideration of:

+- the extent to which market participants are already centrally clearing (a) that product; - the availability or accessibility of central clearing of that product for (b) different types of Australian market participants, whether as direct participants or as clients; - whether participants have already established appropriate commercial (c) and operational arrangements with CCPs or whether such arrangements are still under negotiation for particular types of participants; and - (d) evidence of commercial pressure or regulatory incentives to centrally clear that product. - 15 In circumstances where no, or only one, CCP is available to clear a particular product, the incremental regulatory cost of imposing a mandate could be relatively high.
+In particular, Australian participants might be unable to select clearing arrangements that best fit the scale and scope of their business, operationally and financially, with potential adverse effects for market functioning. - When a product is subject to an overseas mandate, the following three 16 factors will have a significant bearing on the case for mandatory clearing: - the likelihood of regulatory arbitrage, which may arise in the absence of (a) broadly harmonised requirements across jurisdictions; - any unintended consequences arising from the structure of the (b) Australian market when Australian participants are subject to a mandate overseas but not in Australia; and - (c) the effect on other jurisdictions' assessment of the equivalence or comparability of the Australian regime.

+© Australian Securities and Investments Commission February 2023

+- 17 Applying this approach to the Australian OTC derivatives market, the regulators advised the Minister to consider determining interest rate derivatives denominated in:

+- (a) Australian dollars;

+- (b) US dollars;

+- (c) euros;

-- (d) British pounds; and - (e) Japanese yen.
+- (d) British pounds; and

+- (e) Japanese yen.

-Note: See Council of Financial Regulators (CFR), Report on the Australian OTC derivatives market, July 2013 (CFR July 2013 report); and CFR, Report on the Australian OTC derivatives market, April 2014 (CFR April 2014 report).
+Note: See Council of Financial Regulators (CFR), Report on the Australian OTC derivatives market, July 2013 (CFR July 2013 report); and Report on the Australian OTC derivatives market, April 2014 (CFR April 2014 report).

-- 17 The regulators further recommended that the initial focus of the mandate should be on dealers with significant cross-border activity in OTC derivatives. - In relation to interest rate derivatives denominated in US dollars, euros, British pounds and Japanese yen (the G4 currencies), the regulators' recommendation was based primarily on international consistency grounds, noting that the incremental regulatory cost of imposing a mandate was likely to be low for dealers with significant cross-border activities.
+- 18 The regulators further recommended that the initial focus of the mandate should be on dealers with significant cross-border activity in OTC derivatives. - In relation to interest rate derivatives denominated in US dollars, euros, British pounds and Japanese yen (the G4 currencies), the regulators' recommendation was based primarily on international consistency grounds, noting that the incremental regulatory cost of imposing a mandate was likely to be low for dealers with significant cross-border activities.